Arctic policy of Canada: The exercise of sovereignty

 Canada has had historic difficulty supporting its Arctic claims of sovereignty due to the sparsity of population, remoteness, and difficulty in effectively demonstrating administrative capacity.
 Most challenges to Canada's arctic sovereignty have historically come from the United States.
 As claims of sovereignty in the Arctic solidified with the end of territorial disputes around the Alaska panhandles, Canada's efforts at demonstrating sovereignty have shifted from the mainland of the north, to the Arctic Archipelago.
 Most recently, Canada's claims that the marine passageways within the Archipelago are Canadian internal waters have been actively challenged by the United States, who claims instead that these are international waters.

 In 1969, the SS Manhattan and, in 1985, the Polar Sea, both United States ships, sparked controversy in Canada by traveling through the waters of the Arctic Archipelago without the permission of Canada.
 Due to the remoteness of the area and a lack of capacity, Canada did not learn of the voyages until after they had occurred, a clear challenge to Canada's arctic claims.
 In the aftermath of both incidents, Canada strengthened its legislation covering such voyages and devoted additional attention to developing its capacity (both military and otherwise) for operating in the Arctic in support of its sovereignty claims.

+In 2026, following U.S. President Donald Trump's threats to seize Greenland, Canada deepened its Arctic defense cooperation with Nordic countries.
+In March, Canada and the five Nordic nations agreed to enhance military procurement and defense production.
+Prime Minister Mark Carney described the Nordics as "trusted partners" as Canada sought to pivot from relying solely on the United States for Arctic security.